Open Search

 Advance your career

-To put it simply, if you’re interested in advancing as a business professional and enjoy working in the industry, a DBA program is right for you.1
+To put it simply, if you’re interested in advancing as a business professional and enjoy working in the industry, a DBA program may be right for you.1

 Benefits of a DBA Degree

-Even if you’ve decided that a doctorate degree suits you, you may still be unsure whether or not it’s worth pursuing a terminal degree, especially if you already have a master’s degree in business like an MBA.
+Even if you’ve decided that a doctoral degree suits you, you may still be unsure whether or not it’s worth pursuing a terminal degree, especially if you already have a master’s degree in business such as an MBA.
 However, there are unique benefits that come from pursuing and obtaining a doctoral degree in Business Administration.2

 Varied Coursework and Opportunities

-Having this kind of variety in your education as a DBA student means you'll have the opportunity to network with professors and other students, with the ability to form mutually beneficial relationships for the future.
-It also can better prepare you for a variety open career paths within the realm of hands-on business and even international business.
+Having this kind of variety in your education as a DBA student helps in your professional development.
+It means you'll have the opportunity to network with professors and other students, and form mutually beneficial relationships for the future.
+It also can better prepare you for a variety of open career paths within the realm of hands-on business and even international business.

 Developing Leadership Skills